chenow/boiler-drf-react-postgres/README.md

 ## VScode extensions

-The project relies on multiple vscode extensions, including:
+The project relies on multiple vscode extensions for linting, type checking, and formatting, including:

-- Pylint
+- Ruff
 - Mypy
 - Prettier